Form 1310-2026

 6. If you checked line C, complete Part II by answering questions regarding the decedent's will and personal representative status.

-7. In Part III, sign and verify your request for a refund, declaring that all information provided is true and correct.
+7. In Part III, sign and verify your request for a refund, ensuring all information is true and complete.

 Start using our platform today to easily fill out Form 1310 online for free!